Urination: Voluntary control

 The mechanism by which voluntary urination is initiated remains unsettled.
 One possibility is that the voluntary relaxation of the muscles of the pelvic floor causes a sufficient downward tug on the detrusor muscle to initiate its contraction.
 Another possibility is the excitation or disinhibition of neurons in the pontine micturition center, which causes concurrent contraction of the bladder and relaxation of the sphincter.

 There is an inhibitory area for micturition in the midbrain.
 After transection of the brain stem just above the pons, the threshold is lowered and less bladder filling is required to trigger it, whereas after transection at the top of the midbrain, the threshold for the reflex is essentially normal.
 There is another facilitatory area in the posterior hypothalamus.
 In humans with lesions in the superior frontal gyrus, the desire to urinate is reduced and there is also difficulty in stopping micturition once it has commenced.
 However, stimulation experiments in animals indicate that other cortical areas also affect the process.

 The bladder can be made to contract by voluntary facilitation of the spinal voiding reflex when it contains only a few milliliters of urine.
 Voluntary contraction of the abdominal muscles aids the expulsion of urine by increasing the pressure applied to the urinary bladder wall, but voiding can be initiated without straining even when the bladder is nearly empty.

 Voiding can also be consciously interrupted once it has begun, through a contraction of the perineal muscles.
 The external sphincter can be contracted voluntarily, which will prevent urine from passing down the urethra.

 Experience of urination

 The need to urinate is experienced as an uncomfortable, full feeling.
 It is highly correlated with the fullness of the bladder.
 In many males the feeling of the need to urinate can be sensed at the base of the penis as well as the bladder, even though the neural activity associated with a full bladder comes from the bladder itself, and can be felt there as well.
 In females the need to urinate is felt in the lower abdomen region when the bladder is full.
 When the bladder becomes too full, the sphincter muscles will involuntarily relax, allowing urine to pass from the bladder.
 Release of urine is experienced as a lessening of the discomfort.

 Disorders

 Clinical conditions

-Many clinical conditions can cause disturbances to normal urination, including:
+Many clinical conditions or urologic diseases can cause disturbances to normal urination, including: